 What exactly is PATTERN’s core narrative?
-While PATTERN’s leadership and audience is primarily white, PATTERN was created by a handful of diverse fashion professionals and lovers who saw a better future for their small businesses and for the city overall.
+PATTERN was created by a handful of diverse fashion professionals and lovers who saw a better future for their small businesses and for the city overall.
 The narrative has always been about elevating Indy’s creatives in an equitable and inclusive way.
-We proudly stand by the facts – which is that PATTERN is one of the most diverse, and inclusive cultural organizations in Central Indiana under white leadership.

 WHY SUPPORT US?